Bertha Bracey: Later life

-During a visit in her last years, she told her great nephew, Nick Bamford, the story of how she used to take false papers to the Jews she was helping to escape from Germany in the 30s.
+During her last years, she told the story of how she used to take false papers to the Jews she was helping to escape from Germany in the 30s.
 Knowing that if she were caught with these she would be arrested and in serious trouble, her strategy was to play up the role of a slightly dotty, middle-aged schoolmistress by approaching every man in uniform and asking "Do I need to show you my papers?".
 She was quickly hurried on and so her mission was accomplished.